Unique holiday ideas for single parents and their children

 2. Iceland in winter

 Iceland is one of the most rugged places in Europe.
 Travelling there in winter is an assault on the senses in the best of ways.
 The landscape is otherworldly with every part of the island hiding a gem to be discovered.
 A great experience for kids and adults alike are the famous Northern Lights or Aurelia Borealis.
 The spectacular display of dancing lights appears between the end of September and mid-April and is one of the Seven Natural Wonders of the world.
-One thing to bear in mind is that you to see the Northern Lights you need strong solar activity, clear skies, and as little light as possible.
-It pays to keep an eye on the weather forecast before going and possibly booking last-minute tickets and consulting a first-timer’s guide to the Northern Lights.
+One thing to bear in mind is that to see the Northern Lights you need strong solar activity, clear skies, and as little light as possible.
+It pays to keep an eye on the weather forecast before going, possibly booking last-minute tickets, and consulting a first-timer’s guide to the Northern Lights.
 It is best to be done with older kids, as the Northern Lights often appear in the middle of the night.

 All around the island you and the kids will be treated to views of waterfalls, Icelandic horses, and lava fields.
 And the best part is that in the winter there are very few tourists.